webbtheosim/GAMERS/README.md

 <img src="overview.png" />
 <br />

 This README explains how to run the GAMERS pipeline using the scripts provided in this repository.
-It assumes you have cloned the repo and will edit a single configuration file before running the pipeline.
+It assumes you have cloned the repo and will edit a single input file before running the pipeline.
 Along with GAMERS scripts, this repository contains example GAMERS input and output files for the generation of a polystyrene melt.

 ## Quick start commands